Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.rst

 ^^^^^^^^^^^^^^

 ``UTF8String`` is a string with guaranteed-valid UTF-8 contents.
-It is not a standard in the WebIDL spec, but its observables are the same as those of ``USVString``.
+It is not an standard in the WebIDL spec, but its observables are the same as those of ``USVString``.

 It is a good fit for when the specification allows a ``USVString``, but